 Lil B’s 3rd and 2nd Gen hybrid bumpers look incredibly clean.
 A pretty standard hybrid bumper designed to give you maximum clearance and give you the option to add auxiliary lights and a winch.

-The 2nd and 3rd gen bumpers are $1,300 and $1,400, respectively, which gets you a winch mount and a couple of different bull bar size options.
+The 2nd and 3rd Gen bumpers get you a winch mount and a couple of different bull bar size options.
 These bumpers are pretty lightweight as they weigh roughly 105 pounds without any extras.
-The only downside is powder-coat costs an additional $300 and is for local pickup only.
+The only downside is powder-coat can be pricey.

 Find It Online

 Demello Off-Road has been manufacturing for the Toyota community for about 20 years.
-They provide similar style bumpers for the 2nd and 3rd Gen. Prices are similar between both generations at about $1,250.
+They provide similar style bumpers for the 2nd and 3rd Gen. Prices are similar between both generations.

 Their bumpers come standard with a few things that other manufacturers provide options, like light bar cut-outs or winch access holes.
 Factory fog lights do not fit the bumper as is, but people have retrofitted them.
 The steel bumpers offered are average in weight at about 130 lbs. but, for some extra coin, the aluminum options weigh half that at 50-60 lbs.